-Ms. Bazil is also very active in the recruitment and retention of women at Ford.
-She is the lead recruiter for the Society of Women Engineer (SWE) recruiting team and a leader of the Women in Product Development employee resource group.
-She is active in the SWE-Detroit professional section and has been a national officer of the Society.
+As an advocate for women throughout her career, she is a recruiter for the Society of Women Engineers (SWE) and a leader of the Women in Product Development employee resource group.
+She is a lifetime member of SWE, is active in the SWE-Detroit professional section and served as a national officer.

 Frederick (Fred) Cartwright, Jr., spent 32 years as an executive at General Motors, five years as Executive Director of the Clemson University International Center for Automotive Research (CU-ICAR), and is now the President of Prūv Mobility Ecosystem.
 Prūv is creating connected and autonomous technology testing facilities in Indiana (USA).
 Prūv Mobility, based in Columbus, Ind., formed an alliance late last year with the Purdue Research Foundation to develop a state-of-the-art research facility and a smart city proving grounds for CAVs and related technologies.
 The facility will be adjacent to Purdue University’s main campus in West Lafayette, Ind.
 Prūv is also working on other alliances that include the aviation, construction and agriculture industries.